gabriel-a-delacruz0930/csce-1015-project/README.md

 Team Name: __Fishin' Fans_____________
 Project: __Site for Fishing Enthusists_____________
 Technology: _______________
-Goal: Around Decemberish, we will have a working site that can etch your fishing legacy into the internet.
+Goal: Around Decemberish, we will have a working site that can fetch your fishing legacy into the internet.
 Yeah I'd say it would be cool

 ## License